 Foodie fact: The first Pizza Hut was opened back in 1958 in Kansas, US, by two brothers who borrowed $600 from their mum for their venture.
 There are now around 11,000 outlets in 90 countries around the world!
 We hope mum got her money back with some interest…

-Kids eat free offer: Kids under 10 dine for free with every adult a la carte main or pizza on weekdays.
+Kids eat free offer: Kids under 10 years dine for free with every adult à la carte main or pizza every day, except eve of and public holidays.
 Offer valid on dine-in only, not takeaway or delivery.

 Pizza Hut, various locations; www.pizzahut.com.sg